elves/elvish.io/src/ref/builtin.md

 Change directory.

+Note that Elvish's `cd` does not support `cd -`.

 ## constantly

 ```elvish
 constantly $value...
 ```

-Output a function that takes no arguments and outputs all given `$value`s when called.
+Output a function that takes no arguments and outputs `$value`s when called.
 Examples:

 ```elvish-transcript
 ~> f=(constantly lorem ipsum)